tinygo-org/tinygo-site/content/getting-started/windows.md

 ## Quick Install

-You must have Go v1.11+ already installed on your machine in order to install TinyGo.

 If you want to use TinyGo to compile your own or sample code, you should be able to install the release version directly on your machine using Windows Subsystem for Linux (WSL) by following the "Quick Install" instructions on the Linux page located [here](./linux).

 ## Docker Install